miladnazar/Unit18Homework/README.md

    | Node4 P Key | 0x46a97e31687f7956A2f9D368726740B5F7b47009

 *Here is a screenshot of the puppeth configuration:*

 ![alt text](Screenshots/puppeth_configuration.png)

-**Here is the Guide on how to locate the Nodes Folder and how to run both Nodes:**
+## Guide on how to locate the Nodes Folder and how to run both Nodes:

 1. Go to your Terminal: Change Directory to the Geth-AllTool Folder on your Computer.

 **cd Downloads/geth-alltools-darwin-amd64-1.9.26-unstable-2e5d1417**

 2. Start running the nodes starting from node3 by running the following command on your Geth Folder: